-Red Romaine Lettuce is an annual vegetable plant that is typically grown for its edible qualities.
-The large crinkled oval dark red leaves with hints of coppery-bronze which emerge green in spring are usually harvested from early summer to early fall.
+Romaine Lettuce is an annual vegetable plant that is typically grown for its edible qualities.
+The large crinkled oval green leaves with showy dark red variegation and tinges of coppery-bronze are usually harvested from early summer to early fall.
 The leaves have a sweet taste and a crunchy texture.